dotCover 2025.3 Help

 dotCover applies these filters to coverage results (coverage tree) after the coverage session is over.
 Use them to exclude nodes you don't want to see at the moment.
 Learn more

-Using the dotCover settings, you can specify the runtime coverage filters for a specific namespace, project, type, type member, or attribute.
+Use dotCover settings to specify runtime coverage filters for a specific namespace or attribute.

 Add a runtime coverage filter